polymorpher/sms-wallet/miniwallet/devlog/PROXY.md

 ### Proxy Logic With Contracts

 We include two Open Zeppelin Contrct Libraries in each contract `UUPSUpgradeable.sol` and `Initializable.sol`.
 Below is a simple contract generated from the Oppen Zeppelin Contract Wizard.
-The key components are
+The key components are:

 * initialize: Uses `__UUPSUpgradeable_init();`
 * _authorizeUpgrade : allows the authorization of a new implementation by the owner.